25-Year-Old Offensive Tackle – Philadelphia Eagles

 Lane Johnson Contract Information:

-Signed his rookie contract with the Eagles in July of 2013.
+Signed a five-year, $63 million extension with the Eagles in January of 2016.

 Johnson suffered a sprained MCL and a sprained ankle during Sunday's game against the Redskins, but is not expected to miss time due to either ailment, Jeff McClane of the Philadelphia Inquirer reports.